 SAP APO is sunsetting in 2025.
 In our previous blog, we outlined the reality that APO users are missing out on significant strategic and competitive advantages because of their continuing reliance on outdated, on-premise technologies to do supply chain planning.
 If the cold hard truth of the disadvantages didn’t convince some readers that now is the time to migrate to a new platform, maybe those “glass half full” readers will be motivated by imagining the art of the possible and the power, flexibility, transparency, and resiliency a cloud-native solution delivers.

 A good starting point is understanding that the window for achieving a competitive advantage by migrating to the cloud is still possible.
-In fact, according to a recent Accenture report Supply Chain Transformation on the Cloud, many supply chain and related functions such as engineering, planning, manufacturing, fulfillment, and service management are rated as either low or medium in their current cloud adoption levels.
+In fact, according to a recent Accenture report, Supply Chain Transformation on the Cloud, many supply chains and related functions, such as engineering, planning, manufacturing, fulfillment, and service management, are rated as either low or medium in their current cloud adoption levels.
 However, the window is closing, so let’s focus on what outcomes a migration will deliver.

 There are three benefits supply chain leadership can count on by investing in a cloud-based planning system.

 One of the clear benefits of a cloud solution is a reduction in overhead related to managing infrastructure.
 Leveraging a cloud solution means your IT organization doesn’t need to purchase, manage, fix, replace, or upgrade hardware in a data center.
-It also means you don’t need to staff for this function either, meaning lower direct and indirect costs.
+It also means you don’t need staff for this function, meaning lower direct and indirect costs.

-Larger compute power at faster speed with more control
+Larger compute power at a faster speed with more control

-An even greater benefit of a cloud solution is the holy grail of supply chain planning.
-End-to-end visibility and understanding of your entire global supply chain in real-time, with as much detail as required.
-Consider the business benefits of knowing how products are performing at an SKU level in emerging markets.
+An even greater benefit of a cloud solution is the holy grail of supply chain planning—end-to-end visibility and real-time understanding of your entire global supply chain, with as much detail as required.
+Consider the business benefits of knowing how products perform at an SKU level in emerging markets.
 Having instantaneous knowledge that an underperforming product in Malaysia is taking up 30% of manufacturing capacity but the ROI is negative, running a scenario that recommends shifting production to a product that is stocking out in Japan but can improve your margins by 4%.

 The benefits become even more apparent when highly disruptive events like pandemics, geopolitical uncertainty, or transportation disasters occur.
-And you need the ability to ingest ever increasing amounts of data in an efficient way to get these recommendations and pivot quickly to address the challenge.
+And you need the ability to ingest ever-increasing amounts of data efficiently to get these recommendations and pivot quickly to address the challenge.
 Cloud, with its highly scalable storage and processing capabilities, is the answer.

-Peter Drucker said “Innovation is the specific instrument of entrepreneurship.
+Peter Drucker said, “Innovation is the specific instrument of entrepreneurship.
 The act that endows resources with a new capacity to create wealth.”
-He also said “Innovate or die”.
-Either way you approach the premise, it’s clear: Companies have to keep innovating.
+He also said, “Innovate or die.”
+Either way, you approach the premise, it’s clear: Companies must keep innovating.

-Investing in a cloud supply chain planning solution will support the ability to experiment, whether live in an ongoing process with real-time feedback of performance or in a simulated digital twin, in order to find new solutions to old problems, profitable paths around disruptions, and opportunities that were hiding in plain sight.
+Investing in a cloud supply chain planning solution will support the ability to experiment, whether live in an ongoing process with real-time feedback of performance or a simulated digital twin, to find new solutions to old problems, profitable paths around disruptions, and opportunities hiding in plain sight.
 A cloud-enabled open platform allows for greater application development, easier integration of new data sources, and evolving algorithms to analyze the data.
-Furthermore, being in the cloud allows for seamless collaboration between all nodes in your supply chain network regardless of where they are located in the world.
+Furthermore, being in the cloud allows for seamless collaboration between all nodes in your supply chain network, regardless of where they are located in the world.
 In short, it exponentially expands the number of options to test while improving business performance.